ricksbrown/cowsay/wrappers/README.md

 ## Updating

-The scripts look for the most cowsay jar with the most recent modified time.
-To update simply download a newer version of the cowsay jar and put it in your cowsay directory.
+The scripts look for the cowsay jar with the most recent modified time.
+To update simply download a newer version of the jar and put it in the directory.